Boltzmann brain: Spontaneous formation

-According to one hypothesis, in the universe's eventual state of ergodic "heat death", given enough time, every possible structure (including every possible brain) will presumably get formed via random fluctuation, the timescale of which is related to the Poincaré recurrence time.
-Boltzmann-style thought experiments focus on structures like human brains that are presumably self-aware observers.
-Given any arbitrary criteria for what constitutes a Boltzmann brain (or planet, or universe), smaller structures that minimally and barely meet the criteria are vastly and exponentially more common than larger structures; a rough analogy is how the odds of a single real English word showing up when one shakes a box of Scrabble letters are greater than the odds that a whole English sentence or paragraph will form.
-The average timescale required for the formation of a Boltzmann brain is vastly greater than the current age of the Universe.
+In the universe's eventual state of ergodic "heat death", given enough time, every possible structure (including every possible brain) will presumably get formed via random fluctuation, the timescale of which is related to the Poincaré recurrence time.
+A Boltzmann brain (or body or world) need not fluctuate suddenly into existence, argue Anthony Aguirre, Sean M. Carroll, and Matthew C. Johnson.
+Rather, it would form in a sequence of smaller fluctuations that would look like the brain's decay path run in reverse.
+Boltzmann-style thought experiments generally focus on structures like human brains that are presumably self-aware observers.
+However, smaller structures that minimally meet the criteria are vastly and exponentially more common than larger structures; a rough analogy is how the odds of a single real English word showing up when one shakes a box of Scrabble letters are greater than the odds that a whole English sentence or paragraph will form.
+The average timescale required for the formation of a Boltzmann brain is vastly greater than the current age of the universe.
 In modern physics, Boltzmann brains can be formed either by quantum fluctuation, or by a thermal fluctuation generally involving nucleation.